Team-Rewind/TitanClimbing_Docs/src/content/docs/get-started/create-player.md

 Assign a `Titan Climb Rig Profile` that matches the character skeleton.
 The profile defines each hand and foot's effector/IK bones, probe origin, reach limits, and animation curves.

-- Aware that **Climbable Trace Channel** property is for climbing static meshes.
+Set **Climbable Trace Channel** to the trace channel used by static climbable meshes.
+Configure matching collision responses on those meshes.

 To use climb-up and climb-exit transitions, use an Animation Blueprint derived from `UTitanClimbAnimInstance` and assign its montages.